 7. Switzerland – 3.1%

 Switzerland’s low unemployment rate is driven by its highly developed financial services sector and advanced manufacturing industries.
 The country’s political stability, high wages, and excellent quality of life make it an attractive destination for job seekers worldwide.
+Entry into the labor market is not automatic, qualifications matter, and competition is real, but once inside, employment is steady.
+Cross-border workers fill gaps without overwhelming the system, keeping balance intact.
+For locals, the expectation is clear: strong skills are the price of access, and the system rewards that consistently.

 6. Poland – 3.1%